MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-grammar.md

 *Rule expansion* is the progressive matching of the natural language query with different sequences of valid rules, starting from the [root grammar rule](#grammar-element).
 These expansions generate a parse tree, with alternative expansions (i.e. a given query term matching two or more different attributes) creating branches in the tree.

+### Example grammar

-For example, here is a very simple grammar that allows for matching a small subset of attributes from the [example academic paper entity schema](how-to-index-schema.md#academic-paper-entity-schema):
+See below for a simple grammar that allows for matching a small subset of attributes from the [example academic paper entity schema](how-to-index-schema.md#academic-paper-entity-schema):

 ```xml
 <grammar root="paperQuery">